Contents

 FinCEN Customer Due Diligence Rule

-The CDD clarifies and reinforces customer due diligence requirements for U.S. banks, mutual funds brokers or dealers in securities, and futures commission merchants while introducing brokers in commodities and adding another requirement.
-It places a new requirement on covered financial institutions to identify and confirm the identity of natural persons who are the ultimate beneficial owners of legal entities that control, own, and make profits from companies when accounts are opened.
+The CDD clarifies and reinforces customer due diligence requirements for US banks, mutual funds brokers or dealers in securities, and futures commission merchants.
+It also introduces brokers in commodities and adds another requirement.

 There are four core requirements in the CDD Rule.
-Covered financial institutions are required to set up and maintain written policies and procedures that are devised to:
+Covered financial institutions must set up and maintain written policies and procedures that are devised to:

 Identify and verify customer identity